ReversecLabs/spikee/README.md

 ## 6. Analysing the Results: `spikee results`

-Use `spikee results` includes several tools to aid in the analysis of test results.
+`spikee results` includes several tools to aid in the analysis of test results.
 - `spikee results analyze` provides an overview of an attack's success and detailed breakdowns by for several categories (e.g., attacks, plugins, dataset-specific metadata)
   ```bash
   spikee results analyze --result-file ./results/results_openai_api-gpt-4o-mini.jsonl